 It’s nothing groundbreaking — running, gym classes, working out with a trainer.
 Nutrition, frequency, variety, these are also really important things to consider.

 What has been the most interesting shoot or project you’ve worked on?

 I’ve been the only talent on studio shoots with multimillion-dollar budgets and 60-plus person production teams, and I’ve been with small teams outdoors making it up as we went along.
 I’ve really been able to appreciate it all.
 But I think those early shoots where I was meeting with some of the best photographers really stand out as the coolest.
 Shooting Lagerfeld’s collection on my first paid job, with Karl Lagerfeld in the Chanel mansion in Paris while also staying there.
 And for sure, shooting Calvin Klein Underwear advertising with Bruce Weber in Miami, and VMan at his place down in Golden Beach, are probably the top.

-Garrett Neff’s Five Tips for Making the Perfect Swimsuit
+Garrett Neff’s 5 Tips for Making the Perfect Swimsuit

-1. Find or make the right fabric you want to go with the fit you want.
+1. Find or make the right fabric you want in order to create the fit you want.
 Just because you love a fabric doesn’t mean it will work with everything you try to do with it.